ARM9/bass/doc/architectures.md

 While these compares show different syntax flavors, this example only denotes different `08` and `16` bit parameters.

 Bass is always working from top to bottom.
-During the assemply Stage, scanning is conducted from top to bottom until the first match is found.
+During the assembly Stage, scanning is conducted from top to bottom until the first match is found.
 Everything after this match is ignored.

 ### RHS Tokens